 Shedding Light on Lamps

-Lamps seem simple enough – plug them in, flip them on and you’re good to go!
-Except they play a bigger role in pulling a room together than you may think.
-The wrong lamp (or lamps — they work best in pairs!) can disrupt a design both in visual aesthetic and practicality.
-Here are a few things to consider when purchasing lamps.
+Lamps seem simple enough.
+Plug them in, flip them on, and you're good to go!
+But they play a bigger role in pulling a room together than you may think.
+The wrong lamp (or lamps -- they work best in pairs!) can disrupt a design both in visual aesthetics and practicality.
+Here are a few things to consider when purchasing lamps: